Amazon officials pitched their facial recognition software to ICE

 The second email, also from an AWS sales employee, referred to an apparent meeting in June between AWS employees and a representative of ICE’s Homeland Security Investigations team at the Redwood City, Calif., offices of consulting giant McKinsey & Co.
 Included on a list of follow-up items was a bullet point about Rekognition’s capabilities.
 “Thanks again for your interest in AWS to support ICE and the HSI mission,” the email concluded.

+Matthew Bourke, a spokesman for ICE, said in an emailed statement that the agency doesn’t have a contract to buy Amazon’s Rekognition, and declined to comment on the technology specifically.

+“ICE’s Homeland Security Investigations has used facial recognition in the past to assist during the course of criminal investigations related to fraudulent activities, identity theft and child exploitation crimes,” he said.
+The group “will continue to explore cutting-edge technology to compliment criminal investigations going forward.”

-Spokespeople for Amazon, ICE and McKinsey didn’t immediately respond to requests for comment.
+Spokespeople for Amazon and McKinsey didn’t immediately respond to requests for comment.

 Amazon has previously said it requires Rekognition customers to comply with the law, and that there has been “no reported law enforcement abuse” of the product.

-Amazon CEO Jeff Bezos, interviewed at a Wired magazine event last week, repeated Amazon’s defense of Rekognition, saying that new technologies on their own shouldn’t be viewed as good or bad.
+Amazon CEO Jeff Bezos, interviewed at a Wired magazine event last week, echoed a point Amazon made in its earlier defense of Rekognition, saying that new technologies on their own shouldn’t be viewed as good or bad.
 “I feel that society develops an immune response eventually to the bad uses of new technology, but it takes time,” he said, highlighting the recent backlash over the ill effects of social-media use.
 He also said the company should continue to work with the Pentagon.

 Some employees disagree with that stance.
 One Amazon employee anonymously published an open letter last week criticizing Rekognition, and saying more than 450 employees had raised similar concerns in a letter delivered to Bezos.